hicham712/Trinomial_tree/README.md

 dS_t = S_t r dt + S_t \sigma dW_t - D_t
 $$

-With Dt a discrete dividend and the ex-div date is a parameter of the pricing model;
+With Dt a discrete dividend and the ex-div date is a parameter of the pricing model.

 We use the following assumptions:
 - Time steps are all equal: Δt